cescalemodels/CESM_Signal_Controller/README.md

 Signal decoder software, work in progress.
-Will eventually include pre-configured .hex files as well as schematics and sketches so you can make your own modifications to the software.
+Lots of bugs that need to be ironed out before more advanced operation becomes a possibility.

 (C) 2017 by David Cutting.
 Special thanks to Alex Shepard for his support in the development of this software.